Top 10 Ways to Teach Your Child Humility

 2. Build Them Up

-Try and highlight what is being done instead of what gets done or what you have.
+Try to highlight what is being done instead of what gets done or what you have.
 Considering and accepting that you may not always receive credit for your actions is part of learning to be humble.
-For example, saying “Dinner is ready and the kids helped a lot” is better than acclaiming all the glory by saying “I cooked the dinner”.
-This way you teach kids to place others before yourself.
-You can also stir humility by participating in as many helpful activities as you can like cleaning a park, volunteering at hospitals, picking trash at public places.
+For example, saying, “Dinner is ready, and the kids helped a lot”, is better than claiming all the glory by saying, “I cooked the dinner”.
+This way, you teach kids to place others before yourself.
+You can also stir humility by participating in many helpful activities, like cleaning a park, volunteering at hospitals, and picking up trash at public places.
 Your child may learn that serving others is not a weakness but an honourable trait.

 3. Encourage Kids to Admit Mistakes

 Children may indoctrinate humility if they learn to admit to their mistakes.
-The ability to claim responsibility for your mistakes is an important part of integrity.
-Parents must encourage kids to apologise for their mistakes and learn from them thereby curbing their instinct to justify and defend themselves.
+Claiming responsibility for your mistakes is an important part of integrity.
+Parents must encourage kids to apologise for their mistakes and learn from them, curbing their instinct to justify and defend themselves.
 One way to promote confession for wrongdoing can be by displaying mercy and forgiveness.
 Children who feel comfortable approaching parents and talking freely without fear are less expected to be defensive and dishonest.

 Encourage Kids to Admit Mistakes